 Once Upon a Decision

 We are faced with the need to make decisions, both big and small, on a daily basis.
 The earlier young people learn how to make a good decision, the better their decisionmaking skills will be.
-In this short course, your students will read and listen to a story about Ella, who has decisions to make.
+In this short module, your students will read and listen to a story about Ella, who has decisions to make.
 While most of her decisions are easy, she runs across a hard one and employs a decisionmaking tool to solve her problem.

 Suppose that you want to have a certain amount of money in the future—say $25,000 to make a down payment on a home.
 How much do you have to put away today to achieve that goal?
 Or, what if you win the lottery—do you take a lump sum payment today or equal payments over the next 26 years?
 Present value is a tool to help your students make choices like these.

 The Art of Decisionmaking